EdwardRutz/ibm-watson-chatbot/README.md

 ## Notes

-- Watson is a cognitive system and it can understand language nuances, reason and learn via machine learning.
+- Watson is a cognitive system and it can understand language nuances, reason and learn.
-- Watson is a platform of APIs processing speach, text and images.
+- Watson is a platform of APIs processing speech, text and images.

 ## Sources